opentext-idol/idol-tutorials/tutorials/retrieval/answer/README.md

 ## PART IV - Conversations

 Set up conversations with Knowledge Discovery Answer Server to enable a chat-style interaction.
+With follow-up questions that preserve context, users can obtain more specific answers.

 Start [here](./PART_IV.md).

 ## PART V - Answer questions with Answer Bank

-Use Knowledge Discovery Data Admin to create and administer a trusted store of reference questions and answers.
+Use Knowledge Discovery Data Admin to create and administer a trusted store of curated answers, an intelligent FAQ.

 <!-- Start [here](./PART_V.md). -->